Skip to content

 • The case usually only lasts a few months.

-• Most property acquired after filing is protected from pre-petition creditors.
+• Most property acquired after ling is protected from pre-petition creditors.

 • Exempt property is protected from pre-petition creditors.